CYRUS m English, Biblical, Biblical Latin, Ancient Greek (Latinized)From

 Apollo.
 It has been used as a given name in the English-speaking world since the end of the 19th century.

-DARBY m & f EnglishFrom an English surname, which was derived from the name of the town of
+Darby m & f EnglishFrom an English surname, which was derived from the name of the town of

-DARCY f & m EnglishFrom an English surname that was derived from Norman French
+Darcy f & m EnglishFrom an English surname that was derived from Norman French

-d'Arcy, originally denoting one who came from Arcy in France.
-This was the surname of a character in Jane Austen's novel
+d'Arcy, originally denoting one who came from the town of Arcy in La Manche, France.
+This is the surname of a character, Fitzwilliam Darcy, in Jane Austen's novel

 Pride and Prejudice (1813).

-DARIN m EnglishVariant of
+Daren m EnglishVariant of

-DARREN.
+Darren.
 This was the adopted surname of the singer Bobby Darin (1936-1973), who was born Robert Cassotto and chose his stage name from a street sign.

-DARIUS m English, Lithuanian, Romanian, Biblical, Biblical LatinRoman form of
+Darius m English, Lithuanian, Romanian, Biblical, Biblical Latin, Old Persian (Latinized)Latin form of Greek

-Δαρεῖος (Dareios), which was the Greek form of the Persian name
+Δαρεῖος (Dareios), from the Old Persian name

-"possessing goodness", composed of the elements
+"possessing goodness", composed of

-vahu "good".
+𐎺𐎢 (vau) meaning "good".
 Three ancient kings of Persia bore this name, including Darius the Great who expanded the Achaemenid Empire to its greatest extent.
 His forces invaded Greece but were defeated in the Battle of Marathon.

-... [more] DARLENE f EnglishFrom the English word
+... [more] Darlene f EnglishFrom the English word

-darling combined with the popular name suffix
+darling combined with the common name suffix

 lene.
 This name has been in use since the beginning of the 20th century.